 A hail of flaming arrows suddenly streamed toward them.
 Shadow Walker laughed.
 What a terrible aim they had, he thought to himself for he could see that the arrows would fall well behind them.
 Lion Slayer saw this as well, but he yelled at the others to run and follow him.
 “Fire!” he screamed and began to run down the hill away from the forest of evergreens toward the birches.
 Shadow Walker frowned for a moment thinking Lion Slayer a coward not to stand and fight.
 A jumble of thought-images flickered through his mind: Lion Slayer, lion, a lion slain, a fire, The Legend of the Orange Man and then he understood and urged everyone to follow.

 Shadow Walker understood that their enemy had not aimed at them but at the grassy expanse behind them.
-Even now, the dry grass was taking hold and burning quickly up the hill behind them.
-Lion Slayer had realized immediately that running away from the evergreen forest was their only hope.
+Even now, fire took hold in the dry grass and burned quickly up the hill behind them.
+Lion Slayer realized immediately that running away from the evergreen forest was their only hope.
 The entire party now ran headlong down the side of the hill away from the forest.
 Shadow Walker glanced back and could see their pursuers now emerging from the edge of the forest.
 He saw that they were not atop horses.
 Perhaps they could out run both them and the fire, but if they loosed another volley of arrows they could start a new fire.
 He stopped for a moment, turned back and picked up the small friend of Tu-Swift who was falling behind.

 It seemed to Shadow Walker that fire now roared all around them.
 Thick black smoke hid each from the others and they continued their descent, running blind.
 Shadow Walker’s foot landed on a loose rock and he fell heavily while Day-Nah flew off his back and tumbled away from him.
 The fire seemed to suck life out of the air around them.
 Shadow Walker crouched on all fours attempting to catch his breath.
 He stood but saw no sign of the others.
 Flames surrounded him.
 He was disoriented and could see nothing and he heard no voices above the roaring flames.
 Wolves!
 He heard the wolf pups and, having no other beacon, ran toward the sound of their voices.